 Animation comes in many different forms, and advertising is one of them.

-Some of the greatest talent out there began working on commercials.
+Some of the greatest talents out there began working on commercials.
 That includes animators and singers.
 It's pretty well-known that Barry Manilow, for instance, started out his career as an ad man in the 1960s and came up with advertising jingles that incredibly are still used to this day ("Like a good neighbor, State Farm is there" is just one of many - the company must have thought it had died and gone to heaven when he started singing it in his concerts).

 The singer in this ad is Wendy Colonna of Austin, Texas.
 I think you'll agree that she has a great voice with a heartfelt feel.
 She reminds of some other, very famous singers, and that suggests she may get there herself someday, too.
 Presenting this animation is worthwhile just to bring her to your attention by itself, let alone that it is a brilliant, vibrant and highly detailed piece of animation.